Shanu2092/FDI_In_India/README.md

 ## Dataset

-The dataset used for this analysis is stored in the file `fdi_data.csv`.
+The dataset used for this analysis is stored in the file `FDI_in_India.csv`.
 It consists of the following columns:

 - **Sector**: The different sectors for which FDI data is recorded.
 - **2000-01 to 2016-17**: FDI values for each sector from 2000-01 to 2016-17.